digitalrebar/provision/doc/quickstart.rst

 (option code 67).
 This means that these options should work "magically" for you without needing to be set.

-_HOWEVER_ - VirtualBox has a broken iPXE implementation.
+_HOWEVER_ - VirtualBox has a broken iPXE implementation, but DRP now ships with an iPXE client that will work with ViritualBox.
+The latest version of DRP will boot VirtualBox systems correctly.

 If you are creating a subnet for an older version (before v3.7.0) of Digital Rebar Provision, you must set the `next-server` to your DRP Endpoint IP Address, and set the Option 67 value to ``lpxelinux.0`` for Legacy BIOS mode Machines.

-If you are *using VirtualBox*, you must set the `next-server` value to the DRP Endpoint IP address _and_ the DHCP Option 67 value to ``lpxelinux.0``
+If you are *using VirtualBox* and DRP version before v3.10.0, you must set the `next-server` value to the DRP Endpoint IP address _and_ the DHCP Option 67 value to ``lpxelinux.0``

 .. note:: The UX will create a Subnet based on an interface of the DRP Endpoint with sane defaults - it is easier to create a subnet via the UX.